Welcome to Europe at Illinois!

 EU Parliament

-A graduate-level introduction to the European Union, its history, decision-making processes, legal framework and political and economic effects.
+European Union history, politics, law, culture and identity.
 Undergraduates need prior approval from instructor to register for this course.

 More Details